rbind/mikmart/content/post/2019-10-01-how-to-install-rtools-in-a-custom-location.md

 #> [1] "C:\\PROGRA~1\\R\\Rtools-3.5"
 ```

-With my updated `BINPREF` in hand, I not got a new error from `has_compiler()`:
+With my updated `BINPREF` in hand, I was faced with a new error:

 ```
 /usr/bin/sh: C:/PROGRA~1/R/Rtools-3.5/mingw_64/bingcc: No such file or directory
 ```

-After a bit of staring, I saw that the name of the compiler was just concatenated to the path witout a separator.
+After a bit of staring, I noticed that the name of the compiler was just concatenated to the path witout a separator.
 It was trying to find a folder named `bingcc` rather than a file named `gcc` in the `bin` folder.
 Added the trailing forward slash to `BINPREF`, and it works.

 ``` r
 pkgbuild::has_devel()
 #> Your system is ready to build packages!
 ```

-Fantastic!
+Fantastic! :tada:

 ## Success